De-v-ka/Crime-Detection/README.md

 ## Results

-The best performing model achieved an accuracy of [insert accuracy value] in classifying messages, with high precision and recall for  attack detection.
+The best performing model achieved an accuracy of [1.0] in classifying messages for  attack detection.

 ## Code Structure and Usage